 It also supports your duties under the Approved Code of Practice & Guidance (L8): “Legionnaires’ disease: The control of legionella bacteria in water systems”, that the training and competence of those with responsibilities for implementing precautionary measures to control the risk of Legionella in buildings’ water systems needs to be provided and fully documented.
 Training is also a requirement of both the Control of Substances Hazardous to Health (COSHH) Regulations (Section 12) and the Management of Health and Safety at Work Regulations 1992 (Section 13).

-Whether you are the duty holder or part of the team implementing the controls, you not only need know what your responsibilities are but how they fit into the broader management and context of the risks associated with Legionella.
+Whether you are the duty holder, responsible person, appointed competent person or part of the team implementing the controls, you not only need know what your responsibilities are but how they fit into the broader management and context of the risks associated with Legionella.

 Your training sessions will provide a practical picture of Legionella for all attendees, raise your management understanding of the risks posed by Legionella in building water systems and so attendees gain the knowledge to help you demonstrate compliance with the Approved Code of Practice & Guidance (L8): “Legionnaires’ disease: The control of legionella bacteria in water systems”.
 It will cover areas such as: